NicolasAbrahamowicz/plaude-challenge-new/README.md

   - `/api/slack-decision` saves the human decision (approve/reject) in memory.
   - The frontend polls `/api/approval-status` and automatically posts an assistant message when the decision is available (no extra user input required).

+# A VERY COMMON ERROR:
+## "Sorry, something went wrong while processing your request.
+The team has been notified."
+**If this happens, is 99% because of GROQ API limits, wait 1 minute and send a message again, with a paid API this should never happen**

 # PLEASE TAKE INTO CONSIDERATION, SETUP BELOW MUST BE DONE IN ORDER FOR IT TO WORK LOCALLY, I SENT A YOUTUBE VIDEO WITH A BIT OF EXPLANATION ON THE SLACK STEPS, IT CAN BE DONE IN 5 MINUTES

 ## Slack webhook setup